vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

 ### Test the messaging functionality

-In the [Lab repository Extra fiolder](), the **messaging-emulator** microservice is already prepared to send messages to an Azure Service Bus namespace.
-You can use this microservice's public endpoint to send messages to your Service Bus namespace.
-Test this functionality and inspects whether messages end up in the Service Bus namespace you just created by using the Service Bus Explorer for the **visits-requests** queue.
+In the [Lab repository Extra fiolder](https://github.com/MicrosoftLearning/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/tree/master/Extra), the **messaging-emulator** microservice is already prepared to send messages to an Azure Service Bus namespace.
+You can add this microservice to your current Spring Petclinic project, deploy it as an axtra microservice in your Azure Spring Apps service and use this microservice's public endpoint to send messages to your Service Bus namespace.
+Test this functionality and inspect whether messages end up in the Service Bus namespace you just created by using the Service Bus Explorer for the **visits-requests** queue.
 You can use the following guidance to implement these changes.

 [Use Service Bus Explorer to run data operations on Service Bus (Preview)](https://docs.microsoft.com/en-us/azure/service-bus-messaging/explorer).